 The project’s Tier 1 EIS/EIR and Service Development Plan will define the service mode, operational strategy, and required infrastructure improvements necessary to implement the proposed intercity passenger rail service.
 Also included in this Tier 1 EIS/EIR is a program-level environmental evaluation of the proposed service.

 On October 11, 2016, FRA published a Notice of Intent to prepare a Tier 1 EIS for the Coachella Valley-San Gorgonio Pass Corridor Investment Plan Project.
 The notice described the environmental process and detailed the scoping that would take place.
 Scoping meetings were held in October 2016 to gather comments about the project from the public and key stakeholders.

-The Draft Tier 1 EIS/EIR is currently in development.
+The Draft Tier 1 EIS/EIR was published on May 21, 2021.
 Additional project information can be found at RCTC’s project website.

 The permitting timetable below displays data as reported by agencies.
 Dates for Environmental Review and Permitting processes (Actions) that are in 'Paused' or 'Planned' status are subject to change and are not indicative of a project's final schedule.

 - For information about extensions, select an Action from the timetable below and select 'View Action Details' at the bottom of the page.